raighi/PyRatDeliverable2/README.md

 *What are they made for?*
 *Did you change some game parameters?
 If so, which ones and why?*

 <visualize_... display a game with just the player.
+We visualized all the players previosuly presented.
 match_... display a game where the two players clash.
 >

 # Unit tests